 Additionally, as products become increasingly technical, CSMs are requiring more and more technical knowledge and domain expertise to be effective.
 This knowledge takes time to acquire, which further limits the talent pool at any given time.

-For Tyler, hiring was very difficult last year due to the technical knowledge required at Lightstep, however he’s finding it much easier right now due to COVID-19-related layoffs.
+For Tyrone, hiring was very difficult last year due to the technical knowledge required at Lightstep, however he’s finding it much easier right now due to COVID-19-related layoffs.
 Unfortunately, there are a lot of very talented people in need of work right now, so now is the time to scoop them up before this window of opportunity disappears.

 The last piece here, which we’ll explore in the next section is that many companies are still figuring out how exactly to hire for Customer Success, and this may be impacting their recruitment efforts.
 For example, it is incredibly common to see roles for Enterprise Customer Success Managers that require previous experience of 3+ years as an Enterprise Customer Success Manager.
 It’s easy to understand why companies would want to put this as a job requirement, but it excludes two critical groups of candidates:

 1. Candidates who have proven track records as top-performing CSMs and are ready for a promotion, or who simply worked at SMB or Mid-Market companies and therefore never were given the opportunity to manage Enterprise accounts.

 2. Candidates who have comparable experience who are unsure whether or not their skills will translate over because of the title.
 If someone has significant Account Management experience, they are likely to disqualify themselves from these CS roles because they don’t know the parallels.

 It’s critically important that companies hiring for Customer Success evaluate their job postings from an outside perspective, and be open to hiring people who may not have held the exact same position previously, but who clearly demonstrate the skills and experience needed to perform the duties of the role being hired for.